mmdagent-ex/site-doc/content.en/docs/86_messages.md

 ![prompt](/images/prompt.png)

-When the user selects any of the items, **PROMPT_EVENT_SELECTED** is issued together with the number of the selected item (0～) and this dialog disappears.
-If the selection is cancelled (clicking outside the dialog or ESC key), -1 is returned.
+When the user selects an item **PROMPT_EVENT_SELECTED** is emitted with the selected index (0–).
+If the user cancels (click outside the dialog or press ESC) -1 is returned.

 {{<message>}}
 PROMPT_EVENT_SELECTED|(selected number or -1 for cancel)
 {{</message>}}

-## Displaying Documents in Full Screen to Gather User Reactions
+## Show Document Fullscreen and Get User Response

 **INFOTEXT_FILE**

-This displays the contents of a text file in full screen.
-When the display starts, **INFORTEXT_EVENT_SHOW** is issued.
+Display the contents of a text file fullscreen.
+On start **INFOTEXT_EVENT_SHOW** is issued.

-- Argument 1: Path of the text file
+- 1st arg: text file path
-- Argument 2: Title label
+- 2nd arg: title label
-- Argument 3: Selection button labels, separated by commas.
-Example: "Yes,No,Cancel"
+- 3rd arg: button labels, comma-separated e.g. "Yes,No,Cancel"
-- Argument 4 (optional): Text scale (default: 1.0)
+- 4th arg (optional): text scale (default 1.0)
-- Argument 5 (optional): Background color in hexadecimal "RRGGBBAA".
-Example: white=FFFFFFFF
+- 5th arg (optional): background color as hex "RRGGBBAA", e.g. white = FFFFFFFF
-- Argument 6 (optional): Text color, same as above.
+- 6th arg (optional): text color same format

-The displayed document can be scrolled by dragging (swiping).
+The displayed document can be scrolled by dragging (swipe).

-The labels specified in the third argument are displayed at the bottom.
-When a user makes a selection, the display ends, and **INFOTEXT_EVENT_CLOSE** is issued along with the index of the selected button.
+Buttons specified by the 3rd arg appear at the bottom.
+When the user selects a button the display closes and **INFOTEXT_EVENT_CLOSE** is issued with the index of the pressed button.

-Example: Display README.txt
+Example: show README.txt

 {{<message>}}
 INFOTEXT_FILE|README.md|"This is readme"|OK,Cancel